marhaupe/go-graphql-bootstrap/README.md

 ## Included scripts

+- `make dev`: Runs main.go.
+Will be convenient e.g. if you have to set up envs or start up a database.
 - `make build [output]`: Builds project to the optionally given output parameter
 - `make regen`: Runs gqlgen
 - `make test`: Runs every test